alexvictoor/react-tdd-handson/README.md

 Get back to test "should generate an header" and rename it to "should generate an header with the author and the date".
 Change the test to assess the fact that the header has proper props, with the author and date coming from the Comment component.

-**Tips:** you can use Enzyme's *wrapper.find(SELECTOR).at(0).props()* returns the props of the first wrapper's child element found using SELECTOR.
-Also do not forget to use mocha's deep equal.
+**Tips:** you can use Enzyme in several ways.
+For example *wrapper.find(SELECTOR).at(0).props()* returns the props of the first wrapper's child element found using SELECTOR.
+If you use props(), do not forget to use mocha's deep equal.

-Make the test pass!
+This may sound obvious but... make the test pass!

 # Step 6
 We will now build a CommentList component